SUPPlS/SUPPlS/README.md

-## Hi there 👋
+## 👋 Hi there, stranger 👽

 I'm someone who has spent quite a bit of time on computers, learning and creating.
 Here you'll find a collection of languages and tools I'm familiar with, as well as projects I've worked on or contributed to.

-## Programming Languages:
+## 🖥️ Programming Languages
 ![Languages](https://skillicons.dev/icons?i=c,cs,cpp,java,js,html,css,py,ruby,kotlin,powershell)

-## Tools & Environments:
+## 🛠️ Tools & Environments

 ![Tools](https://skillicons.dev/icons?i=arduino,androidstudio,graphql,apollo,mysql,firebase,postman,qt,nodejs,vscode,unreal,ableton,aws,azure,cloudflare)

-## Projects 🛠️
+## 🔥 Projects

 Feel free to explore the projects I've worked on or contributed to.
-Some are solo efforts, while others were collaborative endeavors where I got to work with a talented team.
+Some are solo efforts, while others were collaborative endeavors where I got to work with a talented team. 👯

 I’m always up for learning new things and taking on new challenges, so stay tuned for more updates!

-## You find me also:
+## 🔍 You find me also 📫
 [![Findme](https://skillicons.dev/icons?i=linkedin)](https://www.linkedin.com/in/topi-ilmasti/)

 <!--